 Dr. Jennifer Houser Wegner, Associate Curator, Egyptian Section, Penn Museum and co-author of The Sphinx That Traveled to Philadelphia The varied roles of the sphinx in ancient Egypt are examined in this Great Beasts of Legend lecture.
 Egyptian religious imagery gives us an awesome assortment of fantastic hybrid beings and deities that are half-human, half-animal, or a composite of numerous creatures.
 Perhaps none of these beings are as evocative as the sphinx.
 Usually depicted as a human-headed lion, the sphinx was a protective entity and sphinx imagery appeared in Egyptian art, architecture, and texts for thousands of years.
 For further reading: Wegner, Josef, and Jennifer Houser Wegner.
 2015.
 The Sphinx That Traveled to Philadelphia: The Story of the Colossal Sphinx in the Penn Museum.
 University of Pennsylvania Museum of Archaeology and Anthropology (Philadelphia, PA). http://www.upenn.edu/pennpress/book/2127.html

 Standing at 3 ½ half feet tall, and about 75 pounds, Homo floresiensis is the smallest adult skeletal in the whole of human evolutionary history.
 Found in 2003, the “hobbit” or “halfling” was so named because of its diminutive size.
 Some have claimed that the hobbit is a pathological specimen, showing features of microcephaly, Down syndrome, or dwarfism, others consider it to be a new species within the human lineage eventually becoming extinct when modern humans arrived on the island.
 There seems to be no end in sight on the debates that surround this hot button issue in human evolution.
 As recently as half a year ago, reanalysis of the cave deposits, forced a new time frame for the sediments and fossils within the cave.
 Given the supporters and detractors, and the ensuring war in the literature, the hobbit find has confounded our view of human evolution.
 Beast?
 OR Ancestor?
-For further reading: Aiello, Leslie C. 2010.
+The lecture was given by Dr. Janet Monge, January 4, 2017 For further reading: Aiello, Leslie C. 2010.
 ‘Five years of Homo floresiensis,’ American Journal of Physical Anthropology 142:167-179.
 Callaway, Ewen.
 2014.
 ‘Tales of the hobbit,’ Nature 514 (23 October 2014):422-426.

 Dr. Simon Martin, Associate Curator, American Section, Penn Museum The Maya universe was populated by a variety of strange beasts and hybrid entities, some as actors in mythic narratives, others as symbolic representations of the sky, earth, and netherworld.
 However bizarre and complex their form, each had a coherent part to play in a wider religious system.
 One of the more energetic areas in Maya studies today is the effort to fathom their meanings and, by doing so, enter the imagination and consciousness of an ancient American people.